mokdevel/DarcMods/README.md

 ## DarcSpawner
 Spawns vehicles (could work with containers too) randomly on map with some loot.

+# Not mods
+## DarcDev
+Just some stuff used while developing.

 ## DarcLogo
 The files to create logos for the mods.